UKCloud/documentation/articles/azure/azs-how-setup-recovery.md

 * In the Windows Firewall on the VM you want to replicate, allow File and Printer Sharing, and WMI.
     1. To do this, run wf.msc to open the Windows Firewall console.
     2. Right click Inbound Rules > New Rule.
 Select Predefined, and choose File and Printer sharing from the list.
-    3. Find the firewall rules related to WMI and enable them.
+    3. Complete the wizard, select to allow the connection > Finish.
-    4. Complete the wizard, select to allow the connection > Finish.
+    4. Find the firewall rules related to WMI (**Windows Management Instrumentation**) and enable them.
     5. For domain computers, you can use a GPO to do this.

 #### Linux Machines